grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### Vault provider

-The `vault` provider allows you to manage your secrets with [Hashicorp Vault](https://www.hashicorp.com/products/vault).
+The `vault` provider allows you to manage your secrets with [HashiCorp Vault](https://www.hashicorp.com/products/vault).

 > Vault provider is only available in Grafana Enterprise v7.1+.
 For more information, refer to [Vault integration]({{< relref "../configure-security/configure-database-encryption/integrate-with-hashicorp-vault/" >}}) in [Grafana Enterprise]({{< relref "../../introduction/grafana-enterprise" >}}).